sduncan01/CubeEventMonitor/README.md

 - By default, these cubes will be rebuilt nightly.
 This setting can be changed from the Cube Registry interface in the Management Portal after the Setup() method completes

 - If you specify %Development as the folderItemResource when running the Setup() method, it will also be used as the resource for the cubes.
 Otherwise, %DeepSee_Admin will be used as the cube resource.
-You can change this later in the Architect.
 When installing this application via ZPM, %Development will be used as the resource, to allow the application to be used with the predefined %Developer role

 ## Security:

-The CubeEventCube and BuildErrors cube are both secured with the %DeepSee_Admin resource.
+The CubeEventCube and BuildErrors cube are both secured with the %DeepSee_Admin resource (or with the %Development resource if you specified it as the folderItemResource - see note above).
 If you prefer to use a different resource, you can edit this for each cube from the Architect after running CubeEventMonitor.CubeEventCube:Setup().
 If you edit a cube's resource, you should recompile it, but it is not necessary to rebuild it.

 The CubeEvents and BuildErrors folders are secured with the resource you specified when running CubeEventMonitor.CubeEventCube:Setup() - see the Setup section above.
 The default resource for these folders is %DeepSee_Admin.
 A resource applied to a folder applies to all pivots and dashboards in that folder.